TypQxQ/Query-Endstop-Continuesly-in-Klipper/README.md

 ```text
 QUERY_ENDSTOP_CONTINUESLY ENDSTOP=probe TRIGGERED=0 ATEMPTS=5
 ```

-This will query the endstop 'probe' 5 times until it is not triggered, with a 0.1 second delay between each query.
-If the endstop is not triggered after 5 atempts, the command will return.
-If the endstop is triggered before 5 atempts, the command will return.
+This will query the endstop 'probe' 5 times or until it is not triggered, with a 0.1 second delay between each query.
+If the endstop is still triggered after 5 atempts or the endstop is untriggered before, the command will return and `last_endstop_query['probe']` will be set acordingly.

 ```text
 QUERY_ENDSTOP_CONTINUESLY ENDSTOP=probe TRIGGERED=0\
 ```

 This will query the endstop 'probe' continuesly until it is not triggered, with a 1 second delay between each query.
 The command will not return until the endstop is not triggered.